psionman/psionman_set/wx_python/lesson10.md

 ## WxPython from Scratch
 ### Dialogs

-In previous postings we have seen how to construct a GUI application by creating its individual elements.
+In previous lessonings we have seen how to construct a GUI application by creating its individual elements.
 A *Dialog* is a pre-fabricated screen that can be implemented within a GUI application.

-In this posting we will see, firstly, how to use a simple pop-up dialog, and then look in some more detail at a more powerful dialog: the *file open dialog*.
+In this lessoning we will see, firstly, how to use a simple pop-up dialog, and then look in some more detail at a more powerful dialog: the *file open dialog*.